ErikOnBike/CodeParadise/README.md

 ## Getting started

+Currently CodeParadise can only be used in a Pharo7 or Pharo8 image (**Pharo9 and up can't be used at the moment, see compatibility info below**).
+In the future other platforms like Cuis will probably be supported as well.

-Getting started requires a few steps:
+Getting started requires a few simple steps:
-* Setup ClientEnvironment consisting of SqueakJS VM and tiny Smalltalk image
+* Load ClientEnvironment consisting of SqueakJS VM and tiny Smalltalk image
 * Load ServerEnvironment into regular Pharo image
-* Run code on the server to start HTTP and WebSocket server
+* Start HTTP and WebSocket server
 * Start your browsers!

-### Setup ClientEnvironment
+### Load ClientEnvironment

-Either install the ClientEnvironment through Metacello in Pharo or download the ClientEnvironment manually.
-For Metacello use:
+Install the ClientEnvironment through Metacello:

 ```Smalltalk
 Metacello new